What to Expect on Sunday

-When you first enter the building, you will be greeted by one of our volunteer greeters or by our New Member Coordinator.
+When you first enter the building, you will be greeted by one of our volunteer greeters.
 They will direct you to the coatroom if necessary, then let you make a temporary name tag if you wish.
-From there, they will offer you a Visitor Information Request Form.
-This optional form will allow us to email you our monthly newsletter and weekly announcements and connect you to the groups and teams you might be interested in.
+At this point, you will be guided to sign up for our weekly email announcement.

-If you have children with you, you will also get to meet either Sarah Moutlton or Becky Brooke, our Director and Assistant Director of Youth Religious Education.
-Sarah and Becky will help explain to you all of your child's options for experiencing service and/or Youth Religious Education.
+If you have children with you, you will also get to meet Aubrey Ryan, Director of Religious Education.
+Aubrey will help explain to you all of your child's options for experiencing service and/or Youth Religious Education.

-When you enter the sanctuary, you will be handed an Order of Service and a songbook.
+When you enter the sanctuary, you will be handed an Order of Service and a hymnal.
 Have a seat in any chair.
-During the service, you are invited to stand and introduce yourself, but this is optional.

 After the service, you are encouraged to join us downstairs in the Social Hall for coffee and goodies.
 This is the best way to get a feel for the type of community we are, as well as connect to the causes you are passionate or curious about.